emilyvertosick/Statistics-Course/docs/01-week1.md

 ##  ▂▅▇▇▆▅▂▁
 ```

-So of the 386 patients, the mean age (a type of average, I’ll explain next week), 49.48, the standard deviation (again, I’ll explain next week) is 13.75.
+So of the 386 patients, the mean age (a type of average, I’ll explain next week), 49.484456, the standard deviation (again, I’ll explain next week) is 13.7546598.
 The youngest patient was 19 and the oldest is 86.

-This simple command gives us our first lesson about the dangers of statistical software: it gives the age to within a few days.
-So if you were reporting results for a journal, you would never say that mean age was 49.48, you’d probably just say 49.
+This simple command gives us our first lesson about the dangers of statistical software: it gives the age to within a few minutes.
+So if you were reporting results for a journal, you would never say that mean age was 49.484456, you’d probably just say 49.

-`p0` here represents the minimum age in the dataset - 19. `p100` represents the maximum age of 86. `p25`, `p50` and `p75` are the centiles.
-We'll talk more about this later, but briefly, "`p25` 40" means that 25% of the patients were aged 40 and younger.
-The number by `p50` (i.e. 49) is the median.
+"p0" here represents the minimum age in the dataset - 19. "p100" represents the maximum age of 86. "p25", "p50" and "p75" are the centiles.
+We'll talk more about this later, but briefly, "p25 = 40" means that 25% of the patients were aged 40 and younger.
+The number by "p50" (i.e. 49) is the median.

 #### `mutate` function

 The `mutate` function is used to create new variables, or replace variable values.

-The code below means "create a new variable called `a` and set it equal to 1 in all observations."
-The `<-` indicator means to then save out this new dataset including the `a` variable as `lesson1a`.
+The code below means "create a new variable called "a" and set it equal to 1 in all observations."
+The "<-" indicator means to then save out this new dataset including the "a" variable as "lesson1a".

 ```r